 All courses listed in the curriculum with the designation of "nc" (no credit) must be successfully completed and/or passed in order for a student to graduate from the pharmacy program.
-Refer to the UCSOP Co-Curriculum Plan and the relevant syllabi available on eLearn for course or requirement specific information.
+Refer to the UCSOP Co-Curricular Plan (Appendix U) and the relevant syllabi available on eLearn for course or requirement specific information.
 These courses include:

 - 1. PHAR 501L - 2. ePortfolio (PHAR 598, PHAR 599, PHAR 698, PHAR 699, PHAR 798, PHAR 799) - a.
 The non-credit ePortfolio courses culminate in the completion of a final defense as part of PHAR 899 during which students receive credit. - 3.
-Longitudinal Board Preparation (PHAR 870, PHAR 880) - a.
-The non-credit board preparation courses culminate in the completion of a high-stakes exam as part of PHAR 891 during which students receive credit.
+Longitudinal Board Preparation Part 1 (PHAR 870) - a.
+The non-credit board preparation course Part 1 provides preparation for the credit-bearing courses in the fall (PHAR 880) and spring (PHAR 891) semesters during which students must achieve a minimum score on a high-stakes exam in addition to their total course points to pass.